3.6: Detailed Figure Descriptions

 - The deeper path allows seismic waves to arrive at distant locations more quickly despite traveling farther.

-This is a geologic cross-section illustrating how new oceanic crust forms at a mid-ocean ridge.
+This geologic cross-section illustrates how new oceanic crust forms at a mid-ocean ridge.
 It depicts the layers of crust and mantle beneath the seafloor, the upward movement of magma, and the structure of the oceanic lithosphere.
 The image shows depth from the seafloor down to about 9 kilometers and a horizontal distance of about 20 kilometers across the ridge axis.
+(A tactile graphic, Mid Ocean Ridge, is available from the Geological Tactile Image Repository.)

 - Seafloor Topography